-Fishery management strategies are often based on biological reference points that indicate maximum levels of safe harvest (thresholds) and target levels of harvest that provide a margin of safety from the threshold.
+Fishery management strategies are often based on biological reference points that indicate maximum levels of safe harvest (thresholds) and target levels of harvest that provide a margin of safety from the threshold, which are designed to prevent overfishing.
 The distance between the target and threshold harvest levels is a function of the level of risk managers and stakeholders are willing to accept.
 An ideal situation is to estimate the amount of oysters that can be taken safely from the population while maintaining a sustainable population size and age structure.
 For the oyster resource, the term 'population' depends on spatial scale.
 It can refer to Maryland's baywide population of oysters or to the population in discrete regions or bars.
 The term 'population' in this document refers to the Maryland baywide population of oysters.
 When referring to discrete regions or bars, the term 'region-specific populations' will be used.

-The target levels of harvest identified in the 2018 stock assessment are estimates of the maximum level of harvest over time that will maintain a stable or increasing oyster population (given current abundances of oysters in Maryland) (Table 1).
+The target levels of harvest identified in the 2018 stock assessment are estimates of the maximum level of harvest over time that will maintain a stable or increasing oyster population (given current abundances of oysters in Maryland).
 The upper limit harvest reference point represents the absolute maximum harvest fraction that would allow sustainable harvest.
 Managing the public oyster fishery by regulating harvest can be accomplished using tools such as bushel limits and season limits (Appendix A).
 These management tools can be used separately or in conjunction with other tools.
 Most tools are more effective when implemented with other tools.
-Management on varying spatial scale is possible since actions effective in one area could be less effective in another area.
+Management on varying spatial scales is possible since actions effective in one area could be less effective in another area.
+Using management tools expediently is critical to adaptive management of the oyster fishery.
+To that end the department may utilize public notices to establish and modify harvest parameters such as seasons, daily catch limits, days of the week, and times for catching oysters for recreational and commercial purposes.
+The department may also open and close oyster harvest areas by public notice.
+An example of public notice use under these circumstances would include closing a specific oyster harvest area until a majority of oysters in that area reach marketable size.

 There are four types of management tools: output controls, input controls, habitat modification and stock enhancement.
 Output controls limit the amount of oysters that can be taken out of the water.
 Input controls limit the amount of effort in the fishery, which indirectly controls the amount of oysters harvested.
 Habitat modifications are measures to prevent damage to habitats, to restore damage where it has occurred and to increase habitat.
 Since oysters create their own habitat, many of the input, output and stock enhancement tools may also be considered habitat modification tools.
 Stock enhancement tools have the potential to increase the population by adding new oysters into Maryland's Chesapeake Bay.
-These tools are defined in more detail in Appendix A.
+These tools are defined in more detail in Appendix A. Description of Harvest Management Tools.

-Methods for regulating harvest are not limited to those listed in Appendix A. Alternate methods for controlling harvest or effort can be considered by the Department.
-Strategies for controlling fishing mortality will require input from the Tidal Fisheries Advisory Commission, Sport Fisheries Advisory Commission, Oyster Advisory Commission, County Oyster Committees and public discussion and may possibly require changes in regulations.
+Methods for regulating harvest are not limited to those listed in Appendix A. Alternate methods for controlling harvest or effort can be considered by the department.
+Strategies for controlling fishing mortality will require input from the Tidal Fisheries Advisory Commission, Sport Fisheries Advisory Commission, Oyster Advisory Commission, County Oyster Committees and public discussion and may possibly require changes in regulations and/or public notices.